ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/HighlanderBody.md

 Available in: *(GMX Generals, GMX Zero Hour, Retail Generals 1.04, Retail Zero Hour 1.04)*

 - **Type**: `Real`
 - **Description**: Maximum health points the object can have.
 Higher values make objects more durable and resistant to damage.
 This determines the total damage capacity before destruction.
-If `InitialHealth` exceeds `MaxHealth`, the current health will be clamped to `MaxHealth` when health changes occur (via `internalChangeHealth`).
+If `InitialHealth` exceeds `MaxHealth`, the current health will be clamped to `MaxHealth` when the first health change occurs.
 Health is automatically clamped to `MaxHealth` as the upper limit and `0.0` as the lower limit during damage and healing operations.
 - **Default**: `0.0`
 - **Example**: `MaxHealth = 500.0`